 The lively culture hub, Helsinki, by the Baltic Sea combines both eastern and western influences in its architecture.
 Helsinki has been awarded the UNESCO Creative Cities status, and this modern city prioritizes the inhabitants and visitors in its urban planning.
 This has resulted in well-functioning transportation, and the harmony of the city and its nature.
 Read more : Helsinki.

 Levi is the most popular ski resort in Finland with after ski parties going strong all day long!
 The village itself is packed with restaurants, bars and alpine houses, and it is surrounded by rugged fells.
 The ski season is triggered by the FIS Alpine World Cup taking place at Levi usually around mid-November.
 Read more: Levi.

 Rovaniemi, the capital of Lapland and the home of Santa Claus is the most popular travel destination of the north.
 Rovaniemi has a lot to discover: art museums, natural museums, excellent restaurants and good-quality hotels.
 The city is also a good base to head out for snow activities in the Lappish nature.
 Read more: Rovaniemi.

 The third-biggest city of Finland is located in the southern Finnish Lakeland area.
 The red brick chimneys rising high above the city remind of the industrial working-class roots of the city.
 In summer, the Särkänniemi theme park guarantees an unforgettable day for the whole family.
 Read more: Tampere.

-Turku, the former capital of Finland, is rich in history dating back the fist stages of the nation.
+Turku, the former capital of Finland, is rich in history dating back the first stages of the nation.
 Turku Castle and Turku Cathedral, both built in the 13th century, constitute the most impressive cultural attractions of the country.
-In summer, Turku bursts into life as people are enjoying the Sun in the lush parks and the terrace boats by the river Aura.
+In summer, Turku bursts into life as people are enjoying the sun in the lush parks and the terrace boats by the river Aura.
 Read more: Turku.